arthurgonze/Pac-man/README.md

 # Pac-man
-A prototype of the pac-man game made in a class
+A prototype of the pac-man game made in a class.
+Unity 2018.2